 Governance and risks

-- SOW-grade governance — warranty period, revision policy, change request process, escalation path, and payment terms.
+For every proposal type, Quimy can generate:- SOW-grade governance — warranty period, revision policy, change request process, escalation path, and payment terms.

 - Risk analysis — a list of identified risks with severity (high/medium/low), probability, impact description, and recommended mitigation.